Skip to content

 The output should include imports: codex.

-test:e2e:operational-smoke runs spawnfile up against a real Docker container and verifies scheduled TinyClaw and PicoClaw agents, managed Moltnet attachment, and workspace resource links inside the running container.
+test:e2e:operational-smoke runs spawnfile up against a real Docker container and verifies a scheduled PicoClaw agent, managed Moltnet attachment, and workspace resource links inside the running container.
 It does not require model credentials.

 For website or normative docs changes, build the docs site: